 - increased heart rate

 - distorted senses

-People who do not use marijuana regularly are more likely to experience these unpleasant effects from being high.
+People who do not use cannabis regularly are more likely to experience these unpleasant effects from being high.

-It is unclear whether or not there are long-term side effects of using marijuana.
-Researchers must determine what, if any, long-term complications of marijuana use exist.
+It is unclear whether or not there are long-term side effects of using cannabis.
+Researchers must determine what, if any, long-term complications of cannabis use exist.

-Generally, there are minimal side effects when using marijuana to get high.
-According to Americans for Safe Access, a person would need to smoke the equivalent of 1,500 pounds of marijuana in 15 minutes to overdose.
+Generally, there are minimal side effects when using cannabis to get high.
+According to Americans for Safe Access, a person would need to smoke the equivalent of 1,500 pounds of cannabis in 15 minutes to overdose.
 However, this is untested and more or less impossible.

-A person is also more likely to become very high on marijuana if they use edibles.
-This is because when a person consumes edibles, the marijuana has to pass through the digestive system before it enters the bloodstream.
+A person is also more likely to become very high on cannabis if they use edibles.
+This is because when a person consumes edibles, the cannabis has to pass through the digestive system before it enters the bloodstream.

-The American Addiction Centers also warn that some people who deal marijuana may mix it with additional drugs.
+The American Addiction Centers also warn that some people who deal cannabis may mix it with additional drugs.
 They cite the following potential side effects: